rust-embedded/discovery/src/07-uart/send-a-single-byte.md

 Last but not least we send our `X` via the newly created uart instance.
 The `block!` macro here is the `nb::block!` macro. `nb` is a (quoting from its description) "Minimal and reusable non-blocking I/O layer".
-It allows us to write code code that can conduct hardware operations in the background while we go and do other work (non-blocking).
+It allows us to write code that can conduct hardware operations in the background while we go and do other work (non-blocking).
 However in this and many other cases we have no interest in doing some other work so we just call `block!` which will wait until the I/O operation is done and has either succeeded or failed and then continue execution normally.